Arcia125/pather/README.md

 Pather is a typed pathfinding library designed for 2D games that eliminates the need for a matrix or grid input.

 ## Demo
-To experience the interactive demo, run the following command:
+To view the interactive demo visit: https://arcia125.github.io/pather/ or run the following command to view it locally:
 ```bash
 npm run dev
 ```